top of page

 This is how we organised and iterated over the phases

-Proof of Concept (PoC) Phase: Separate Design/Discovery and Stream-alinged engineering team.
+Proof of Concept (PoC) Phase: Separate Design/Discovery and Stream-aligned Engineering Team

-We had a single stream-aligned engineering team focussed on a small end to end flow of the core journey to test our assumpations around the architectiure, customer experience and to figure out the next stage team structure, while the Design/Discovery teams continued building out the next set of Cx flows.
+We had a single stream-aligned engineering team focused on a small end-to-end flow of the core journey to test our assumptions around the architecture, customer experience, and to figure out the next stage team structure, while the Design/Discovery teams continued building out the next set of Cx flows.

 Each stream-aligned feature team worked across a core domain area with a clear vision and purpose, with dual track ensuring tighter collaboration between Cx design and software design and development.
 And to ensure they had all skills required to go from idea to working software.

-We also implemnented the following Team Topology teams:
+We also implemented the following Team Topology teams:

-• 1 x Platform team: Cloud team for handing all network (Cloudflare) and cloud (Azure) Infrastructure
+• 1 x Platform Team: Cloud team for handling all network (Cloudflare) and cloud (Azure) Infrastructure

 • Stream-aligned: Increased from 2 to 6 feature teams as scope increased, we tackled new Cx journeys and domain areas, but also kept team size to below 12

-• Enblement team: We folded DevOps & Observability into a single DevObs team, as tooling matured and stream teams could take on more CI/CD, metrics, alerting and monitoring
+• Enablement Team: We folded DevOps & Observability into a single DevObs team, as tooling matured and stream teams could take on more CI/CD, metrics, alerting, and monitoring

-• Complicated subsystem team: Enterprise data team needed to incease in size to support 6 stream-aligned teams
+• Complicated Subsystem Team: Enterprise data team needed to increase in size to support 6 stream-aligned teams

-• Patform team: Cloud and network teams remained unchanged in support of the program
+• Platform Team: Cloud and network teams remained unchanged in support of the program

 Here are some of the most important lessons learned

-Team topologies is an engineering focussed framework for aligning teams to business processes and domains, there is not much mention about customer centricity and design thinking or how Designers fit into the model.
-So the application of Jeff Pattons Dual Track Agile within each stream-aligned team was a really good marriage.
-It meant that each stream-aligned product team used DesignThinking to bake customer research led product development into their ways of working.
+Team topologies is an engineering-focused framework for aligning teams to business processes and domains.
+There is not much mention about customer-centricity and design thinking or how designers fit into the model.
+So the application of Jeff Patton's Dual Track Agile within each stream-aligned team was a really good marriage.
+It meant that each stream-aligned product team used design thinking to bake customer research-led product development into their ways of working.

 Watch out for bottlenecks as you scale stream-aligned teams.
-We found the Enterprise data team (complicated subsystem) came under pressure to service so many feature-product teams.
-So stream teams took on more of the below the line API/data requirements once the subsystem team reached 12 people.
-We favoured this over creating more subsystem teams so that stream teams could own more of the E2E architecture without losing velocity.
+We found the enterprise data team (complicated subsystem) came under pressure to service so many feature-product teams.
+So stream teams took on more of the below-the-line API/data requirements once the subsystem team reached 12 people.
+We favored this over creating more subsystem teams so that stream teams could own more of the E2E architecture without losing velocity.

-Also watch out for team size, as certain Stream teams approached 12+ people we looked to split the teams into smaller pods, in some instances sharing some full stack roles like Product, Design & Delivery.
-Meant a bit more coordinatiuon for those 3 roles but still better than 20+ person teams across multiple timezones.
+Also, watch out for team size, as certain stream teams approached 12+ people, we looked to split the teams into smaller pods, in some instances sharing some full-stack roles like product, design & delivery.
+This required a bit more coordination for those 3 roles but still better than 20+ person teams across multiple time zones.

 ------